andrechalom/wicman/README.md

 these connection managers before starting wicman

 # Depends:
-wicman depends on ruby (tested on 1.9.3), wpa_supplicant, iwlist and ifconfig/route from net-tools.
+wicman depends on ruby (tested on 1.9.3), wpa_supplicant, iwlist from package wireless-tools and ifconfig/route from net-tools.
 You can install these with:
 ```
 sudo apt-get install ruby wpasupplicant wireless-tools net-tools